 Many home insurance companies will offer a discount for properties that have electric gates installed and surveillance systems fitted.

 The first requirement for automatic security gate installation is that you have enough room.

-A drive that already has manual gates probably has enough space for electric gate to be installed.
+A drive that already has manual gates probably has enough space for an electric gate to be installed.

-Some gates use keypads to open the gates and these are often combined with a remote system to allow access to those visitors who may not have a key fob.
+Some gates use keypads to open the gates, and these are often combined with a remote system to allow access to those visitors who may not have a key fob.

 Only those who know the keypad code will be able to open the gate.
 For this reason, many automatic gates will have a pedestrian 'side gate' that can remain unlocked to allow postal and other deliveries.

 Some electric gates will include an intercom system that allows the visitor to communicate with the homeowner to gain access.

 There are two basic systems used to control the motor mechanism to open and close electric gates.
 The most popular is an underground motor while the cheapest are articulated arms mounted on the gate posts.